 It can be seen that learning Vietnamese is quite particular and complex.
 It is not uncommon to see French people abandon the challenge despite weeks or months of learning.
 While it is true that some people may have more difficulty learning a language, it is important to remain motivated and determined.
 Here are some recommendations to make learning easier for you

-- Practice getting my perfect pronunciation: practice pronunciation and accents regularly
+- Practice getting perfect pronunciation: Practice pronunciation and accents regularly

-- Forget your age: let yourself be shaped like a child just starting out in learning his or her mother tongue.
-Listen, repeat, several times as a baby does.
+- Forget your age: Let yourself be shaped like a child just starting out in learning his or her mother tongue.
+Listen, and repeat, several times as a baby does.

 There are several ways to learn Vietnamese.

-How to learn Vietnamese at school or university for foreigners
+How to learn Vietnamese at school or university from outside Vietnam:

-- On the internet: you can find Vietnamese people who want to exchange with you.
+- On the internet: you can find Vietnamese people who want to teach you.
 All you have to do is find a correspondent on one of the following websites: www.mylanguageexchange.com, www.conversationexchange.com or www.contactsfrancophones.com

 - Paper guides: for the French, it is ASSIMIL that is recommended.
 It is easy to learn with simple methods and the accent used is that of North Vietnamese.

-- In specialised schools: there are language schools that offer these types of services.
+- In specialized schools: there are language schools that offer these types of services.

 University of Social Sciences and Humanities – National University